jakob-schuster/matchbox-docs/content/reference/expressions.md

 ## Operators

 A number of built-in common operators can be used.
-They are applied infix.
+They are applied prefix or infix as appropriate.

 ```matchbox
 # + and > are both operators